-Any student or prospective student may raise a concern about their own requirement for support to study, and any student or member of staff may raise a concern about another student's need for support under the Support to Study Policy.
-In addition, the University will consider concerns raised by persons external to the University including, but not limited to; the Police, GP or other medical professionals, placement supervisors, family members and landlords or accommodation managers.
+Any learner or prospective learner may raise a concern about their own requirement for support to study, and any learner or member of staff may raise a concern about another learner's need for support under the Support to Study Policy and Procedure.
+In addition, the University will consider concerns raised by persons external to the University including, but not limited to; the Police, GP or other medical professionals, placement supervisors, employers, family members and landlords or accommodation managers.